infracost/actions/comment/README.md

 ## Usage

-The action can be used as follows:
+The action can be used as follows.
+See the [top-level readme](../) for examples of how this actions can be combined with the setup action to run Infracost.

 ```yml
 steps: